brennonbrimhall/FRC2013/README.md

 FRC2013
 =======

 Team 20's source code for the 2013 FIRST Robotics Competition Game.
+Implementation, distribution, or any other usage of this code without express consent by Rungrunner's Robotics, Inc. is prohibited.